emiliehrx/emiliehrx/README.md

 - 🔭 I’m currently working on learning new things every day
 - 🌱 I’m currently learning C#, Javascript and Cybersecurity
-- 👨‍💻  Read more about my projects at <a href="https://emilie.henreaux.be/" target="_blank">emilie.henreaux.be
+- 👨‍💻  Read more about my projects at <a href="https://emilie.henreaux.be/">emilie.henreaux.be
 - ⚡ Fun fact : I like video games, cinema, reading, writing and drawing
 - 📫 How to reach me : <a href="mailto: emilie@henreaux.be">emilie@henreaux.be</a>